bytesoftio/form/readme.md

   })
 ```

-## Form data
+## Form values

-All the form data is stored inside the `form.data` object.
+All the form values are stored inside the `ObservableFormValues` object.
 It comes with a few convenient helper methods.

 ```ts
 import { createForm } from "@bytesoftio/form"